section-engineering-education/engineering-education/content/articles/multivariate-time-series-using-auto-arima/index.md

 ![Energy consumption plot](/engineering-education/multivariate-time-series-using-auto-arima/energy-consumption-plot.png)

 From the image the dataset has seasonality.
 Repetitive cycles or spikes occur during the same period in the dataset.
 Since the dataset has seasonality, we can say it is non-stationary.
-But still, we need to perform an Augmented Dickey-Fuller (ADF) test to check for stationarity in our dataset.
+But still, we need to perform an [Augmented Dickey-Fuller (ADF) test](https://www.machinelearningplus.com/time-series/augmented-dickey-fuller-test/) to check for stationarity in our dataset.
 The test will help us to statistically check the dataset.

 If we find the dataset is non-stationary after the ADF test, we will have to perform differencing to make it stationary.
-AutoARIMA will perform this process automatically.
+Auto ARIMA will perform this process automatically.

 Let's set the `timeStamp` to be our index column.